-a.
+IV.K.1.
 Procedure: Preparing and Submitting the Thesis

-i.
+IV.K.1.a.
 No later than 3:00 p.m. of the day specified in the academic calendar, four copies of the thesis in final form, typed and ready to be bound, with the initials or signature of the thesis adviser indicating completion of the thesis, must be presented to the Office of the Registrar.

-- ii.
+IV.K.1.b.
 The Registrar will note that the deadline has been met and immediately return the thesis copies to the student.
 The student is to distribute these copies to the members of the comprehensive examination board (orals board) no later than 4:00 p.m. on the same day.
-Copies may be delivered to faculty offices or to faculty mailboxes. - iii.
-After the oral examination, the student shall have the thesis bound.
+Copies may be delivered to faculty offices or to faculty mailboxes.

+IV.K.1.c.After the oral examination, the student shall have the thesis bound.
 Two copies on paper of satisfactory quality are to be presented to the library no later than noon of the day specified in the academic calendar.

-b.
+IV.K.2.
 Theses Not Finished On Time

-- i.
-Theses that are submitted to the Registrar's Office in final form within three calendar days after the final deadlines specified in section 1, above, will be accepted for graduation that same year, provided: - i. in the case of May theses, that the orals can be held so that the bound copies are in the library at the normal times indicated above and that a \$50.00 late thesis fee is paid. - ii. in the case of December theses, the 3-day extension, with the \$50.00 fee, is also allowed.
+IV.K.2.a.
+Theses that are submitted to the Registrar's Office in final form within three calendar days after the final deadlines specified in section 1, above, will be accepted for graduation that same year, provided:

+IV.K.2.a.i. in the case of May theses, that the orals can be held so that the bound copies are in the library at the normal times indicated above and that a \$50.00 late thesis fee is paid.

+IV.K.2.a.ii. in the case of December theses, the 3-day extension, with the \$50.00 fee, is also allowed.